 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years later, among graduates with a Level 4 Certificate in Human Welfare Studies and Services, relatively few are in employment, but a high proportion is in further study.
-Some are receiving a benefit and very few are overseas.
-The median salary two years after completion is around $24,700.
+Three years later, among graduates with a Level 5-7 Certificate in Human Welfare Studies and Services, most are in employment, but a high proportion is in further study.
+The median salary three years after completion is around $32,000.

 Community workers are not on Immigration New Zealand's skill shortage list